06 Mar

 Brittany Bentley, Co-Founder of Parker Clay

 A bag that saves lives?
 You got it.
-Parker Clay is an American-based brand looking to create a future without exploitation by bettering lives and communities in Ethiopia.
+Parker Clay is an American brand looking to create a future without exploitation by bettering lives and communities in Ethiopia.
 The brand has partnered with Ellilta Women at Risk program, fighting to bring women out of prostitution by providing a more stable income and safe working environment.

 See the rating.